 Participants Develop Their Own Leadership Styles Through the TOMODACHI Microsoft iLEAP Social Innovation and Leadership Program

-From February 20 – March 24, 2017, twenty-five TOMODACHI Microsoft iLEAP Social Innovation and Leadership Program participants visited Seattle, Washington to participate in a four week experiential leadership training program.
+From February 20 – March 24, 2017, twenty-five TOMODACHI Microsoft iLEAP Social Innovation and Leadership Program participants visited Seattle, Washington to participate in a five week experiential leadership training program.

 The TOMODACHI Microsoft iLEAP Social Innovation and Leadership Program is designed to cultivate a new generation of Japanese social entrepreneurs and community leaders between the ages of 18-25 who are prepared to make a positive impact throughout Japan.

 At the core of the program, the scholars work on a team project with prominent businesses and receive business mentoring from recognized Japanese American leaders in the Seattle community.
 The scholars also take classes on leadership and entrepreneurship, work with technology advisers to grow their ideas, and conduct site visits to businesses and organizations making a positive social impact.

 During the program, the participants had various opportunities to learn about philanthropy, leadership, and entrepreneurship.
 One of the highlights was a site visit to the headquarters of Microsoft, where the participants learned about Microsoft’s philanthropic vision and received advice on their group projects.
 The participants also had lunch with Microsoft employees and learned what it is like to work for one of the largest corporations in the world.

 Another highlight was the multiple Leadership Lab sessions, in which the participants reflected on themselves and about the meaning of leadership.
 Through these sessions, the participants discovered their own leadership styles and their strengths.